Wiznet/RP2040-HAT-C/getting_started.md

-# Ethernet Example Getting Started
+# Getting Started with Ethernet Examples

 These sections will guide you through a series of steps from configuring development environment to running ethernet examples using the **WIZnet's ethernet products**.